mroswell/roswellinfographics.com/content/english/_index.md

   testimonial_item:
   - name : "Ed Potosnak"
+    position : ", Executive Director"
-    image : "images/testimonials/ed_potosnak.png"
+    designation : "New&nbsp;Jersey&nbsp;League&nbsp;of&nbsp;Conservation&nbsp;Voters"
-    designation : "Director, New Jersey League of Conservation Voters" content : "There has been much more interest in our legislative scorecard now that it's an interactive map.
-We  enjoy working with Marjorie, and will continue to include the map in our biennial scorecard. "
+    content : "There has been much more interest in our legislative scorecard now that it's an interactive map.
+We  enjoy working with Marjorie, and will continue to include the map in our biennial scorecard."

   - name : "Billy Wimsatt"
-    image : "images/testimonials/billy_wimsatt.jpg"
+    position: ", Executive Director"
-    designation : "Executive Director, Movement Voter Project" content : "We've helped raise more than $100 million by connecting donors with more than 500 local movement vote groups.
+    designation : "Movement Voter Project"
+    content : "We've helped raise more than $100 million by connecting donors with more than 500 local movement vote groups.
 We started with a small website, and an interactive map on the homepage by Roswell&nbsp;Infographics that declared our intentions."

   - name : "Sarah Hackney"
-    image : "images/testimonials/sarah_hackney.jpg"
+    position: ", Coalition Director"
-    designation : "Coalition Director, National Sustainable Agriculture Coalition" content : "Marjorie built a Farm Bill amendment tracker for our critical issues, and updated it each time there was a roll call vote.
+    designation : "National Sustainable Agriculture Coalition"
+    content : "Marjorie built a Farm Bill amendment tracker for our critical issues, and updated it each time there was a roll call vote.
 Then she showed us how we could maintain the chart ourselves.
 We'll do this again for the next Farm Bill."